Introduction

-The web development environment is becoming increasingly complex.
-Frontend frameworks like React or Vue.js are powerful, but they're not always necessary for every project.
-Especially when you want to implement simple dynamic features, these frameworks can introduce unnecessary complexity.
+The web development landscape is growing increasingly complex.
+While frontend frameworks like React or Vue.js are powerful, they aren't always necessary for every project.
+Especially when aiming to implement simple dynamic features, these frameworks can introduce excessive complexity.

 What is HTMX?

-HTMX is a lightweight JavaScript library created to simplify dynamic web development.
-It allows you to implement dynamic features like AJAX, WebSocket, and Server-Sent Events (SSE) using just HTML attributes, without requiring complex JavaScript code or frontend frameworks.
+HTMX is a lightweight JavaScript library designed to simplify dynamic web development.
+It enables the implementation of dynamic features like AJAX, WebSockets, and Server-Sent Events (SSE) using only HTML attributes, without the need for complex JavaScript code or heavy frontend frameworks.

-- hx-trigger: Executes actions based on specific events like clicks or mouse movements.
+• hx-trigger: Executes an action based on specific events, such as clicks or mouse movements.

-- hx-target: Specifies the specific HTML element to render the content received from the server.
+• hx-target: Specifies the particular HTML element where the content received from the server will be rendered.

-Thanks to these attributes, HTMX naturally integrates with the server-centric rendering approach of frameworks like Django.
+Thanks to these attributes, HTMX naturally integrates with server-side rendering approaches like Django.

-- Django Template renders HTML on the server and returns the entire page to the client.
+• Django Templates render HTML on the server and then return the entire page to the client.

 2. Django + HTMX

-- Django views return only part of the HTML, and HTMX inserts this into specific elements on the client side.
+• Django views return only a portion of the HTML, which HTMX then inserts into a specific element on the client side.

 Integration Example of Django and HTMX